goncalor/SLAE64/1/readme.markdown

     66 50
     66 50

 So we are able to reduce those 8 bytes to just 4.
 Since we wanted to reserve 4 bytes why not use `push eax`?
-Well, unfortunatelly `push` does not support 32-bit registers in x86-64 so I had to push 16 bits twice.
+Well, unfortunately `push` does not support 32-bit registers in x86-64 so I had to push 16 bits twice.

 ### mov r64, r64 vs push r64/pop r64